 It was clear from a very young age that Adam was interested in nature.
 At 14, he began volunteering at a local environmental education and ropes course center near his childhood home in California.
 By the time he was 16, the camp director had employed Adam as a facilitator to lead groups and teach about nature and team work.
 At 18 years old He began attending Tom Brown Jr's tracking and wilderness survival school and has since learned from many different teachers and mentors.
 He is known for his positive attitude and passion for learning and teaching earth skills.
 In 2009 Adam purchased the remote piece of property now known as The Sharpening Stone.
 At the time the land was left badly abused, trashed by the previous owners and illegal logging practices.
 With years of hard work and in depth stewardship Adam has transformed the land into the beautiful learning center it is today.
-In 2014 Adam founded The Sharpening Stone LLC and hosted The Sharpening Stone Gathering for the first time.
-As a husband and a father, he feels it is of the utmost importance to share this knowledge with the future generations.
+In 2014 Adam founded The Sharpening Stone LLC and started The Sharpening Stone Earth Skills Gathering.
+He is passionate about land stewardship, native forest restoration and wild foods.
+As a husband and father to two young children, he feels it is of the utmost importance to share earth skills with the future generations.

-Geoffrey Fisher Geoff has been working with kids since he was 14 years old.
-From preschool to highschool, from sports camps to rites of passage and wilderness immersion.
-He began his study of wilderness survival and nature awareness in highschool and quickly found the tracker school where he studied for many years under the tutelage of Tom Brown Junior, as well as completing a year long primitive skills apprenticeship with Frank and Karen Sherwood of Earthwalk Northwest in 2009 .
+Geoff has been working with kids since he was 14 years old.
+From preschool to high school, from sports camps to rites of passage and wilderness immersion.
+He began his study of wilderness survival and nature awareness in high school and quickly found the Tracker school where he studied for many years under the tutelage of Tom Brown Junior, as well as completing a year long primitive skills apprenticeship with Frank and Karen Sherwood of Earthwalk Northwest in 2009 .
 He began teaching at various west coast primitive skills gatherings starting in 2011, the same year he began instructing at 4 Elements Earth Education.
-It was there, during his years instructing at 4 elements, that he honed the art of "coyote mentoring" and began leading survival treks for teens, families, and adults.
-Along with his propensity for earth skills and youth mentorship, he is known for his expertise in flintknapping (the art of stone tool making), his passion for martial arts, and his pursuit of true adventure.
+It was there, during his years instructing at 4 Elements, that he honed the art of "coyote mentoring" and began leading survival treks for teens, families, and adults.
+Along with his propensity for earth skills and youth mentorship, he is known for his expertise in flint knapping (the art of stone tool making), his passion for martial arts, and his pursuit of true adventure.